Our HPP Board Members

 Although nominally a Christian all my life, my faith was strengthened by the worship at St John's Church in Rowland's Castle, (although I live in Emsworth) which I have attended for about 27 years - ending up as one of the music leaders, and a churchwarden.

 I had no excuse not to be nominated onto the Board of Trustees of HPP when asked by Jacky, although I don't think I pull as much weight as the other Board Members.
-But I look forward to the 2019 production, and another opportunity to tell the Greatest Story ever told to the people of Havant and beyond.
+But I value the opportunity to be part of a the team telling the Greatest Story Ever Told to the people of Havant and beyond.

 Co-opted Member: Revd.
 Jonathan Jeffery